 - Monthly Full Color Newsletter: packed with a wide array of interesting topics on stamps and postal history.

 - Monthly Meetings: programs with live speakers presenting interesting and fascinating stamp collecting and postal history topics.
 Great Q&A sessions always follow.

 - Buy/Sell Bourse: you have sessions to buy or sell stamps, covers and accessories to fellow collectors before, during and after the Meeting.

 - Auctions: three times a year you have the opportunity and participate in a Club Auction.

 - LANCOPEX: our Annual Two Day Show includes Invited Dealers, a U.S. Post Office Mail Station, Daily Show Cachets, Stamp & Postal History exhibits, plus Members Exhibit FREE!

-- Convenient Meeting Location: Woodcrest Ville Bluebird Commons, 2001 Harrisburg Ave, Lancaster, PA.
+- Convenient Meeting Location: Woodcrest Villa, Bluebird Commons, 2001 Harrisburg Pike, Lancaster, PA.
 17601 directly across from the Penn-LGH Campus.